 To register or find out more about Troops to Teachers go to www.proudtoserveagain.com

-Register with Troops to Teachers HERE, by contacting your base Education Center, or download a registration form HERE.
+Register with Troops to Teachers HERE, by contacting your base Education Center.
 Eligible active duty and reserve personnel may register with Troops to Teachers at any time.

 Counseling and information are available to all participants, however, financial assistance may not be provided to active duty personnel until one year prior to retirement.
 Contact the DANTES Troops to Teachers office regarding questions about eligibility or services offered HERE.